abedhadipour/Dcm2Bids/docs/tutorial/first-steps.md

 ```

 Describing the function of each directory and files is out of the scope of this
-tutorial but if you want to learn more about BIDS, you encourage you to go
+tutorial, but if you want to learn more about BIDS, you are encouraged to go
 through the [BIDS Starter Kit][bids-starter-kit].

 ### Run `dcm2bids_scaffold`

-To find out how to run `dcm2bids_scaffold` work, you can use the `--help`
+To find out how `dcm2bids_scaffold` work, you can use the `--help`
 option.

 === "Command"